AU-BCE-EE/STM/README.md

 # STM
-Simple heat transfer model for predicting slurry (manure) temperature during storage in a tank.
+Simple heat transfer model for predicting slurry (animal manure with < about 15% dry matter) temperature during storage in an outdoor tank.

 # Usage
-If compiled to a.out, then:
+If compiled to stm, then:
-a.out <ID  > <par_file_name> <user_par_file_name>
+stm <IDxx> <par_file_name> <user_par_file_name>

 For example:

-./a.out 10Cn pars.txt user_pars.txt
+./stm 10Cn pars.txt user_pars.txt

-ID is a 4 character run ID code.
+IDxx is a 4 character run ID code.

 # Inputs
 Set inputs in user_pars.txt.
-Help on calculating parameter values in par_calc directory.
+Help on calculating parameter values can be found in the par_calc directory.
+The pars.txt file has parameters directly related to heat transfer and storage, including heat capacity and convection coefficients.
+Ideally these values would not be regularly changed, but determination of the values of some is challenging.

+# Outputs
+Files are created for temperature, weather, and heat transfer rates.
+See application directories for examples.